 Academic Standards for Funding Eligibility for UC Merced Graduate Students

 The academic standards for graduate student funding eligibility are separate from the standards for satisfactory academic progress.
-The information below has been extracted from the UC Merced Graduate Advisor’s Handbook (rev 2013-2014) and the Graduate Division website, and is provided for your convenience.
+The information below has been extracted from the UC Merced Graduate Policies & Procedures Handbook and the Graduate Division website, and is provided for your convenience.

-1. Your graduate group might have additional academic requirements — check your policies.
+1. Your graduate group might have additional academic requirements — check your graduate program policies.

 2. It is your responsibility to determine which requirements, procedures and deadlines apply to you.